Homotopy versus isotopy: spheres with duals in 4-manifolds: The Freedman--Quinn invariant

 Using the involution $\bar g:= g^{-1}$ on $\Z\pi_1P$, the ``quadratic form'' $(\lambda_3, \mu_3)$ satisfies the formulas

-where the second formula has no content for the coefficient at the trivial element in $\pi_1P$: Since $\lambda_3$ is skew-hermitian, it vanishes on the left hand side, whereas it's not even defined on the right hand side.
+where the second formula has no content for the coefficient at the trivial element in $\pi_1P$: Since $\lambda_3$ is skew-hermitian, it vanishes on the left hand side, whereas it's automatically zero on the right hand side that is defined by picking a representative of $\mu(a)\in\Z\pi_1P$ and then applying the involution to that specific choice.

-The case $N=M\times \R$ of the following lemma describes the homomorphism used in Theorem~\ref{thm:4d-light-bulb} and will be used in the definition of the Freedman--Quinn invariant given in section~\ref{sec:homotopies}.
+The case $N=M\times \R$ of the following lemma describes the homomorphism used in Theorem~\ref{thm:4d-light-bulb} and will be used in the definition of the Freedman--Quinn invariant given in Section~\ref{sec:homotopies}.
 Recall that $T_N$ denotes the 2-torsion in $\pi_1N$. \begin{lem} If $P^6 = N^5 \times I$, then $\mu_3:\pi_3N \to \F_2T_N\leq \Z\pi_1N / \langle g+g^{-1}, 1 \rangle$ is a homomorphism. \end{lem} \begin{proof} First note that the intersection pairing $\lambda_3$ vanishes identically, since one can represent $a,b\in \pi_3(N \times I)$ disjointly (and hence transversely without intersections) in $N \times 0$ respectively $N \times 1$.
 So from the second formula in $(**)$ above, together with the observation that $\F_2T_N \leq \Z\pi_1N/ \langle g+g^{-1} , 1 \rangle$ is the subgroup generated by $\{ \zeta\in \Z\pi_1N \mid \zeta = \bar \zeta \neq 1\}$, we see that $\mu_3(a)$ lies exactly in $\F_2T_N$.
 And from the first formula in $(**)$ it follows that $\mu_3:\pi_3N \to \F_2T_N$ is a homomorphism. \end{proof}

-The next lemma will be used in the proof of Corollary~\ref{cor:infinitely-many} given in section~\ref{sec:infinitely-many}. \begin{lem} $\mu_3$ factors through the Hurewicz homomorphism $\pi_3P\twoheadrightarrow H_3 \widetilde P$. \end{lem}
+The next lemma will be used in the proof of Corollary~\ref{cor:infinitely-many} given in Section~\ref{sec:infinitely-many}. \begin{lem} $\mu_3$ factors through the Hurewicz homomorphism $\pi_3P\twoheadrightarrow H_3 \widetilde P$. \end{lem}